ncase/anxiety/scenes/act4.md

 b: Eh?

 h: I mean, we're practicing good communication right now.
+Which will help us detect danger better, with fewer false positives,

-And if that works, we can detect danger better with fewer false positives... and *does* help protect us from harm!
+h: And that *will* help protect us from harm!

-h: This *is* self-defense training.
+h: Therefore: tis *is* self-defense training.

 b: Huh.
 I was expecting more of this: